dimitri/pgloader/pgloader.1.md

         The default is to *uniquify index names*.

+        Even when using the option *preserve index names*, MySQL primary key indexes named "PRIMARY" will get their names uniquified.
+Failing to do so would prevent the primary keys to be created again in PostgreSQL where the index names must be unique per schema.

       - *foreign keys*

 	    When this option is listed, pgloader gets the definitions of all the